 The simplest way to get into the stock market is to create a trading account with an online brokerage, such as AvaTrade.
 To create an account, simply fill in the short registration form on the website and create a password.
 Once your account is set up, you will be required to deposit a minimum amount of trading capital.
-Minimum deposit amounts can vary significantly from brokerage to brokerage and can range from $100 to $1,000.
-At AvaTrade, the minimum deposit amount is only $100 on credit card.
+Minimum deposit amounts can vary significantly from broker to broker and can range from $100 to $1,000.
+At AvaTrade, the minimum deposit amount is only $100 on a credit card.

 After you have deposited the minimum amount and once your account is approved, you will be able to start buying and selling stocks or other assets that AvaTrade offers, such as forex trading, indices and commodities.

 Typically, brokerages will take a commission on every trade, or they will charge by spread.
-The spread is the difference between the buy and sell price of an asset.
-If the brokerage charges by spread, it will take a percentage of the spread, such as 1%, instead of charging a flat commission on every trade.
+The spread is the difference between the BUY and SELL price of an asset.
+If the brokerage charges by the spread, it will take a percentage of the spread, such as 1%, instead of charging a flat commission on every trade.
 At the end of the year, if you generate a profit from your trades, you will be required to pay a capital gains tax, depending on the country you live in.

 When you trade CFD stocks like Google, Coca Cola, Apple or Barclays, you’re not buying shares in a company; you are agreeing to a contract (CFD) with the broker to settle the difference in value between the entry/exit prices of that particular stock.
 Prices are always moving up and down, but traders can always take advantage of these price fluctuations, even in a bearish market.
 To learn more, visit our short selling page.